 American College Testing

-The ACT (American College Testing) college readiness assessment.
-A standardized test for high school achievement and college admissions in the United States produced by ACT Inc. The ACT is an entrance exam used by most colleges and universities to make admissions decisions.
+The ACT college readiness assessment is a standardized test for high school achievement and college admissions in the United States produced by ACT Inc. The ACT is an entrance exam used by most colleges and universities to make admissions decisions.
 The idea (in theory, at least) is to provide colleges with one common criterion that can be used to compare all applicants.
 The weight placed on ACT scores varies from school to school.
 Other important factors that schools consider in their admissions decisions are your high school GPA, academic transcripts, letters of recommendation, interviews and personal essays.
 For more specific information on the importance of ACT scores at the schools you’re interested in, contact the admissions offices directly.

 What specifically does the ACT test?